 Investigators should determine what they will do with their data when a project concludes and include this in their data plan.
-Federal regulations require that data be kept for a minimum of three years after a project closes.
+Federal regulations require that study data and consent forms be stored securely for a minimum of three years after a project closes.
 If you plan to destroy all research documents after this time, paper records should be shredded and all electronic files must be permanently deleted.
 If your plan includes longer retention of data, for purposes of future use such as publications or additional analysis and regardless of its form (i.e., hard or electronic copies), you must have a secure storage plan in place (i.e., a safe or locked filing cabinet for hard copies, encrypted and password protected files for electronic copies).